Simplex path integral and simplex renormalization group for high-order interactions: On organizational structure preservation

 \section{On organizational structure preservation}

-Here we elaborate on the experiments of verifying whether given organizational structures can be preserved by the SRG.
+Here we elaborate on the experiments of verifying whether given organizational structures can be preserved by the SRG framework.

 Before renormalization, the communities of units are automatically detected by the Louvain community detection algorithm \cite{blondel2008fast}.
-After every iteration of renormalization, units are aggregated into super-units according to the SRG.
+After every iteration of renormalization, units are aggregated into macro-units according to the SRG.
 Here we do not define latent community structures by applying the algorithm \cite{blondel2008fast} on the renormalized system again.
-Instead, we determine latent community structures according to unit aggregation during renormalization, where the community label of each super-unit is defined as the most frequent community label of the units aggregated into it.
-For instance, if six units are aggregated into a super-unit during renormalization and four of them belong to the first community, then the super-unit is defined as a member of the first community.
+Instead, we determine latent community structures according to unit aggregation during renormalization, where the community label of each macro-unit is defined as the most frequent community label of the units aggregated into it.
+For instance, if six units are aggregated into a macro-unit during renormalization and four of them belong to the first community, then the macro-unit is defined as a member of the first community.

 To characterize the organizational structure of a system with multiple communities, we can analyze the connectivity between communities in terms of normalized average path distance.
 Specifically, the average path distance between two communities is averaged across all path distances between the units that belong to these communities.
 Here the path distance between two units refers to the weighted length of the shortest paths between them (i.e., being weighted according to edge weights).
 A smaller average path distance suggests that two corresponding communities are closer to each other.
 Then, we normalize these average path distances by dividing them by the largest possible path distance (i.e., the number of units minus one).
 The above calculation can be implemented before and after renormalization to derive two sets of results for comparison.
 For instance, if the normalized average path distance between a pair of communities before renormalization is numerically similar to its counterpart after renormalization, the connectivity properties between communities are generally preserved under the transformation of the SRG.